dmitriy-yefremov/dmitriy-yefremov.github.io/_posts/2016-04-16-how-not-use-mocks.md

   you want your tests to stay the same as you change the implementation.
 That is one of the benefits of having tests - you refactor the implementation and if the tests still pass you can be confident you didn't break anything.
 With mocks used for testing you may end up almost repeating your implementation logic in your tests as you set all expected calls one by one.
-It's almost certain that your tests will fail if you change the implementation.
-You lose the refactoring safety net and increase the maintenance cost.
+It's almost certain that your tests will fail if you change implementation.
+You lose the refactoring safety net and increase maintenance cost.
 * Compromised implementation quality.
   This one is not quite obvious.
 How can the choice of testing tools impact your production code?
 It is well known that one side effect of testing is a better design of your production code.
 To make code testable you need to break it into